Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-  iff they pay taxes on non-vegan, i get a new host, and they goto prison, and pay my new host depending on the economy it's like black mirror i need an heirloom; a symbolic physical manifestation that says "shyam inside" (personality box; locket) what lasts forever, and is cheap enough not to be stolen? painted diamond made from my ashes they must learn sanskrit, s/quantum, prolog, lisp, perl, math,../shyam.*/ memorise; selected vedangas,..
+  iff they pay taxes on non-vegan, i get a new host, and they goto prison, and pay my new host depending on the economy it's like black mirror i need an heirloom; a symbolic physical manifestation that says "shyam inside" (personality box; locket(bamboo? ash + lipikara?..)) what lasts forever, and is cheap enough not to be stolen? (vegan)painted diamond made from my ashes they must learn sanskrit, s/quantum, prolog, lisp, perl, math,../shyam.*/ memorise; selected vedangas,..